Reasons to Stop Drinking

 Making the decision to eliminate alcohol from your life is absolutely great, and a giant step in the right direction.
 Having the desire and will to change is integral in the success of your sobriety.
 The next step you’ll need to take is to seek treatment.
 The first part of treatment for combating your alcohol addiction is to go through a medical detox.

 Detox is the period of time where the alcohol leaves your system, and your body goes through withdrawal symptoms.
 Some withdrawal symptoms include: headaches, nausea, tremors, anxiety, hallucinations, and seizures.
 These symptoms can be life threatening which is why it is important that you go through detox under medical supervision.
 This way, if there are any complications a medical professional is on hand to intervene.
-You can search online and find a facility for medical detoxification that is close to where you live.

 After you go through detoxification, you may feel a lot better and think that you no longer are addicted to alcohol; this couldn’t be any further from the truth.
 At this point in your alcohol treatment, you will need rehabilitation.
 Without follow-up care you are very likely to relapse.
 The most around-the-clock care will be in the form of an inpatient rehabilitation program.
 Inpatient residential programs come in both long-term and short-term formats.
 The long-term treatment programs can be anywhere from 6-12 months, and the short-term programs last anywhere from 3-6 weeks.
 Both programs provide intensive around-the-clock care with a combination of group community therapy, and individualized treatment.